Fermina Express: History

 Fermina Express started in 1996 with services within Metro Manila that plies over EDSA corridor, and has a connecting service from Cubao and Pasay to the cities of Dagupan and San Carlos in Pangasinan and Cuyapo in Nueva Ecija via Paniqui, Tarlac.
 The bus line uses NLEX for northbound trips with a stopover at Mabalacat Bus Terminal (Dau).
 Connecting via SCTEX, the bus exits at Concepcion then towards Tarlac City with another stopover along MacArthur Highway.
 The bus then proceeds to its final destination.

 In 2008, Fermina was meted a one-month preventive suspension by the Land Transportation Franchising and Regulatory Board after one of its buses was involved in a collision that killed five people.
 In 2011, Fermina was identified by the Metro Manila Development Authority (MMDA) as among the bus firms with the most traffic violations for the year.

 In 2014, a burning Fermina bus that was abandoned by its driver and conductor started a fire that razed a truck and four stores along Commonwealth Avenue, Quezon City.
 That same year, a Fermina bus was hit in the rear by another city bus, which injured at least 22 people.

 In 2015, Fermina's provincial routes were taken over by JAC Liner Inc. Despite the change in management, JAC Liner retained the Fermina Express name, but the buses were repainted to match JAC Liner's livery.
 Its provincial routes were eventually incorporated into JAC Liner's subsidiary Pangasinan Solid North Transit, Inc.

 Fleet

-Fermina fields Almazora, Higer, Wuzhoulong, Yutong, and Golden Dragon buses for its fleet.
+Fermina fields Yutong and Golden Dragon buses for its fleet.